Wadi Hanifah

 At nearly a kilometre long a cooling, partly covered landscape of plazas, gathering spaces and terraced lakes enhanced by vibrant lighting disperses footfall and encourages exploration, providing a high-quality lifestyle experience for visitors.

-With the KSA 2030 sustainability goals at its core, Riyadh Front looks to boost social engagement and outdoor living encouraging a healthy lifestyle.
+With the KSA 2030 sustainability goals at its core, ROSHN Front looks to boost social engagement and outdoor living encouraging a healthy lifestyle.

 King Salman Park